-(1) The Grade A Pasteurized Milk Ordinance with Administrative Procedures-Recommendations of the United States Public Health Service/Food and Drug Administration (PMO) establishes minimum standards which must be complied with for satisfactorily producing and for processing Grade A raw milk for pasteurization and Grade A pasteurized milk and milk products in Missouri.
+(1) The Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision of the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration establishes minimum standards which must be complied with for satisfactorily producing and for processing Grade "A" raw milk for pasteurization and Grade "A" pasteurized milk and milk products in Missouri.
 The document further contains administrative procedures which provide information as to satisfactory compliance with the required items of sanitation.
+The Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision is hereby incorporated by reference as published by the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration, Division of Plant and Dairy Food (HFS-316), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo 1994.\

-Original rule filed March 11, 1980, effective

-July 1, 1980.
+AUTHORITY: section 196.939, RSMo 2000.
+Original rule filed March 11, 1980, effective July 1, 1980.
 Amended: Filed Feb.
-1, 1990,

-effective April 26, 1990.
+1, 1990, effective April 26, 1990.
 Emergency amendment filed Oct.
 25, 1999, effective Nov.
-4,

-1999, expired May 1, 2000.
-Amended: Filed
+4, 1999, expired May 1, 2000.
+Amended: Filed Nov.

-Nov.
 1, 1999, effective April 30, 2000.